 How to get to and from the Florence city center by car service

-If you don’t want to worry about managing Florentine traffic or juggling bus timetables, why don’t you try the car service option?
-A driver will collect you or your group at arrivals at any time and effortlessly deposit you at your destination.
+If you don’t want to worry about managing Florentine traffic or juggling bus timetables, why don’t you try a car service?
+I Just Drive! offers a private car service in Florence: a driver will collect you or your group at arrivals at any time and effortlessly deposit you at your destination.
 Your driver will be happy to answer any of your questions and ease your way into the City of the Arts.
-You will also find refreshments on board. (for more details on this car service, click here)
+You will also find refreshments on board.